thai-chicken/tbd-2023z-phase1/tasks-phase1.md

 - **Long-term commitment**: we could commit to a long-term contract with Google Cloud, which would give us a discount on the services used.
 - **Deleting resources**: we could delete resources that are not used and only invoke them when needed, especially since we use Terraform.
 - **Move to another region**: we could move our infrastructure to another region, where the prices are lower.
-- **Spot instances**: we could use spot instances in Dataproc and Vertex AI Workbench, which are cheaper than standard instances, but can be terminated at any time.

 ## 11. Create a BigQuery dataset and an external table